Nataland/nataland.github.io/_posts/2018-06-27-BusinessLawChapter13.md

   2. plaintiff must not delay in bringing an action
   3. refuse equitable remedy if it would affect an innocent purchasor
   4. plaintiff must have paid meaningful consideration for the defendant's promise
-  5. plaintiff must ordinarily be a party whom the remedy would be awarded were he the defendant instead
+  5. plaintiff must ordinarily be a party whom the remedy would be awarded were he the defendant instead (or damage not enough)
 - Specific Performance
   - I dont want money, I just want the house (money is not enough)
   - do a contracted-for act, usually to complete a transaction